Algebraic models and arithmetic geometry of Teichm\"uller curves in genus two: Introduction

 is a {\em Teichm\"uller curve} if $C$ is biholomorphic to a finite volume hyperbolic Riemann surface $\hh/\Gamma$ in such a way that $f$ induces a local isometry.
 The first example of a Teichm\"uller curve is the modular curve $\hh/\operatorname{PSL}_2(\zz) \to \M_1$.
 Other examples emerge from the study of square-tiled surfaces and billiards in polygons \cite{veech:ngon}.
 In genus two, each discriminant $D$ of a real quadratic order determines a Weierstrass curve $W_D \to \M_2$ (defined below) which is a disjoint union of finitely many Teichm\"uller curves \cite{mcmullen:billiards} (see also \cite{calta:periodicity}).
 The curve $W_D$ is related to billiards in the $L$-shaped polygon described in Figure \ref{fig:LTable} and Weierstrass curves are the main source of Teichm\"uller curves in $\M_2$ \cite{mcmullen:torsion}.

 Few explicit algebraic models of Teichm\"uller curves have appeared in the literature.
 The current list of examples \cite{bouwmoeller:nonarithmetic,bouwmoeller:triangleveechgps,lochak:arithmetic} consists of curves of genus zero and hyperbolic volume at most $3 \pi$ and is produced by a variety of ingenious methods which will likely be difficult to extend.
-In this paper, we give the first explicit algebraic models of Teichm\"uller curves of positive genus.
-In fact, we will give an algebraic model of the Weiestrass curve $W_D$ for each of the thirty fundamental discriminants $D < 100$.
-These examples include a Teichm\"uller curve of genus eight and hyperbolic volume $60 \pi$.
+In this paper, we describe a general method to determine algebraic models for the Weierstrass curves in genus two.
+We use our method to describe $W_D$ for each of the thirty fundamental discriminants $D < 100$.
+These examples include a Teichm\"uller curve of genus eight and hyperbolic volume $60\pi$.
 Our methods are based on the study of certain Hilbert modular forms and a technique for identifying eigenforms for real multiplication on genus two Jacobians based on Ahlfors's variational formula.
-These methods generalize in a straightforward manner to Weierstrass curves of larger and non-fundamental discriminants and may be useful for studying the Prym Teichm\"uller curves in $\M_3$ and $\M_4$ described in \cite{mcmullen:prym}.
+We expect that the resulting method to explicitly describe the action of real multiplication on the one-forms of a Riemann surface will be much more broadly applicable.
+In particular, it should be useful for studying real multiplication in higher genera, and the Prym Teichm\"uller curves in $\M_3$ and $\M_4$ \cite{mcmullen:prym}.

 A growing body of literature demonstrates that Teichm\"uller curves are exceptional from a variety of perspectives.
 Teichm\"uller curves have celebrated applications to billiards in polygons and dynamics on translation surfaces \cite{veech:ngon,veech:billiards} and give examples of interesting Fuchsian differential operators \cite{bouwmoeller:nonarithmetic}.
 The variations of Hodge structures associated to Teichm\"uller curves have remarkable properties \cite{moller:variation,moller:torsion} which suggest that Teichm\"uller curves are natural relatives of Shimura curves.
 Each Teichm\"uller curve, like a Shimura curve, is isometrically immersed in a Hilbert modular variety equipped with its Kobayashi metric and is simultaneously defined as an algebraic curve over a number field and uniformized by a Fuchsian group defined over number field.
 These facts about Teichm\"uller curves have been used by several authors to explain the lack of examples in higher genus \cite{bainbridgemoller:deligne,matheuswright:htplanes}.
 A secondary goal of this paper is to present evidence drawn from our examples that Teichm\"uller curves also admit a rich arithmetic geometry.
 We show in particular that many of our examples have small and orderly primes of bad reduction and notable divisors supported at their cusps.